domman-genomics/Jordan_NGS/manuals/03_QC_and_Mapping/README.md

 ![](figures/TB_fig8.png)

 ### GC histogram
-Another important plot is to look at the mean GC content of the reads.
+Another important plot to look at the mean GC content of the reads.
 This plot often gives us an indication of whether or not we have contamination.
 If you are sequencing a single organism in your sample(s), the GC content should follow a normal 'bell' distribution.
-If there happened to be contaminating DNA from another organism it will likely have a slightly different mean GC and this shows up a 'bump' in the distribution.
+If there happened to be contaminating DNA from another organism, it will likely have a slightly different mean GC and this shows up a 'bump' in the distribution.
 ![](figures/TB_fig9.png)